cfreer/PerfectTeam/reports/weekly_status_report_5.md

 - Help integrate frontend and backend.

 #### Progress and Issues
 I worked on adding a lot of features to the front end.
 I added the Create Team page, Quick Add Team feature, and more unit tests for the different components and pages.
 I also updated the README.md to reflect the directory changes made to our repo to separate frontend and backend files.
-As we worked on integrating the frontend and backend, the API documentation written by the backend group was very helpful in understanding how the create the fetch calls.
+As we worked on integrating the frontend and backend, the API documentation written by the backend group was very helpful and allowed me to easily understand how to create a request and what is returned by the request.
 I learned that a lot of work is needed to develop a beta version and integrate the frontend and backend.
 I had trouble figuring out how to update a parent component state from a child component, but I was able to figure this out by passing a callback function to the child component.
-I will continue to add more interactions that improve user experience and add another suggestion feature that suggests players for teams.
+I am not currently stuck on anything and  will continue to add more interactions that improve user experience and add another suggestion feature that suggests players for teams.

 #### Plans and Goals
 - Add extra interactions to create a team page that improves user experience
 - Add suggested players for teams to quick add feature
 - Add images for players and the slideshow
+- Look into potentially using machine learning for backend

 ### 3. Caroline
 #### Goals From Last Week